 Allowance for Doubtful Accounts.
 We maintain an allowance for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
 This allowance is based on historical experience, credit evaluations, specific customer collection history and any customer-specific issues we have identified.
 Since a significant portion of our revenue is derived from the sale of high-value systems, our accounts receivable are often concentrated in a relatively few number of customers.
-A significant change in the liquidity or financial position of any one of these customers could have a material adverse impact on the collectibility of our accounts receivable and our future operating results.
+A significant change in the liquidity or financial position of any one of these customers or its payment trends, could have a material adverse impact on the collectability of our accounts receivable and our future operating results.

 Warranty.
 We provide a limited warranty, generally for 12 to 24 months, to our customers.
 A provision for the estimated cost of providing warranty coverage is recorded upon shipment of all systems.
 On occasion, we have been required and may be required in the future to provide additional warranty coverage to ensure that the systems are ultimately accepted or to maintain customer goodwill.
-While our warranty costs have historically been within our expectations and we believe that the amounts accrued for warranty expenditures are sufficient for all systems sold through March 31, 2009, we cannot guarantee that we will continue to experience a similar level of predictability with regard to warranty costs.
+While our warranty costs have historically been within our expectations and we believe that the amounts accrued for warranty expenditures are sufficient for all systems sold through June 30, 2009, we cannot guarantee that we will continue to experience a similar level of predictability with regard to warranty costs.
 In addition, technological changes or previously unknown defects in raw materials or components may result in more extensive and frequent warranty service than anticipated, which could result in an increase in our warranty expense.

 Impairment of Long-lived Assets.
 We periodically evaluate whether events and circumstances have occurred that indicate the estimated useful lives of long-lived assets or intangible assets may warrant revision or that the remaining balance may not be recoverable.
-Goodwill is also tested for impairment at least annually.
+Goodwill and indefinite-lived intangibles are also tested for impairment at least annually.
 When factors indicate that an asset should be evaluated for possible impairment, we use an estimate of the related undiscounted net cash flows generated by the asset over the remaining estimated life of the asset in measuring whether the asset is recoverable.
 We make judgments and estimates used in establishing the carrying value of long-lived or intangible assets.
 Those judgments and estimates could be modified if adverse changes occurred in the future resulting in an inability to recover the carrying value of these assets.
-For the quarter ended March 31, 2009, we recorded impairment in our Bruce operations due to the existing and projected downturn of the semiconductor industry resulting in recent operating losses and deterioration in forecasted revenue and earnings in the Bruce operation.
-We did not experience any impairment to long-lived assets during fiscal 2008.
-Future adverse changes could be caused by, among other factors, a downturn in the industries served, a general economic slowdown, reduced demand for our products in the marketplace, poor operating results, the inability to protect intellectual property or changing technologies and product obsolescence.
+Below is a more detailed explanation of the procedures we perform.